 - 1 cup cheese (shredded)

 - Use a spiralizer to make zucchini noodles.
 Salt the noodles and set aside while you prep the other ingredients.

-- Melt the butter in a large sauté pan over a medium high heat.
+- Melt the butter in a large sauté pan over a medium/high heat.
 Add the chicken, onion, garlic, mushrooms and spices, salt and pepper.
-Cook those for about 5 minutes - until the onion softens and the chicken is cooked.
+Cook those for about 5 minutes - until the onion softens and the chicken is almost cooked through.

-- Toss in the corn, peas, and cream.
+- Add the frozen corn, peas, and cream.
 Cook for about a 1-2 minutes, until the cream starts to simmer.

-- Squeeze some water from the zoodles before adding to the pan.
-Cook for 2-3 minutes.
+- Use your hands to squeeze some water from the zucchini noodles, and then adding to the pan.
+Cook for another 2-3 minutes.

 - Lastly, dump the cheese in and remove from the heat.
 Stir until cheese is melted.